cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 | R  | R  | [0,1,-1]  | [5,6,4]  | [1/3, 2/5, 4/15]  | -3  |
 | R  | P  | [-1,0,-2]  | [4,6,2]  | [1/3,1/2,1/6]  | -2  |

 In the long-run we know that P2 can win a large amount by always playing Paper to exploit the over-play of Rock by P1.
-The EV of always playing Paper is $$1*0.4 + 0*0.3 + (-1)*0.3 = 0.1$$ per game and indeed after 10 games, the strategy with regret matching has already become biased in favor of playing paper.
+The EV of always playing Paper is $$1*0.4 + 0*0.3 + (-1)*0.3 = 0.1$$ per game and indeed after 10 games, the strategy with regret matching has already become biased in favor of playing Paper as we see in the final row where the Paper strategy is listed as 1/2 or 50%.

 Depending on the run and how the regrets accumulate, the regret matching can figure this out immediately or it can take some time.
 Here are 10,000 sample runs of this scenario.